Gillian Chan

 Gillian Chan (born 1954) is a Canadian children's author who lives in Dundas, Ontario.

-She was educated at Orange Hill Grammar School and the University of East Anglia (BEd, 1980).
+She was educated at Orange Hill Grammar School, Rochester Grammar School for Girls, and the University of East Anglia (BEd, 1980).

 Chan is also the author of a short diary entry of Chin Mei-ling's during the Christmas week a year or so after the original diary ended for the Christmas treasury from the Dear Canada series, A Season for Miracles: Twelve Tales of Christmas.

 On October 27, 2006, Chan competed on the television show Jeopardy!, finishing in last place.